XelaNull/docker-ubuntu-7dtd/README.md

   -e STEAMCMD_LOGIN=YOUR_STEAM_USERNAME \
   -e STEAMCMD_PASSWORD='YOUR_STEAM_PASSWORD' \
   -e STEAMCMD_APP_ID=294420 -e 7DTD_AUTOREVEAL_MAP=true \
   --name=u18-7dtd u18/7dtd
 ```

-# TO INSTALL STEAM GAME
+# TO INSTALL STEAM GAME: 7 Days to Die

 This command will initiate a Steam Guard request and require you to type in the code that Steam emails you.
 When this command completes, your server will begin generating a new world and will start the server.